Our Top Picks

 Made with ultra-durable stainless steel, the blades on this clipper won't bend, scratch or rust, and will stay sharp after several clippings, even if your dog has tough nails.
 The handles are shaped to fit your fingers and are coated with anti-slip rubber for extra safety.
 Because this clipper is designed for larger dogs with stronger nails, you don’t have to use excessive force when clipping.

-Reviewers love these clippers for their strength, quality, and super affordable price tag.
+These clippers are loved for their strength, quality, and super affordable price tag.
 Plus, they’re backed by a 100% lifetime warranty, so if you ever have an issue with your purchase, the manufacturer can offer a resolution.

 04 of 07